pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 the reasons we need to declare each variable because different types take differing amounts of space in memory!

-The following code declares a variable called *varName* that has in it a value of 100:
+The following code declares a variable called *varN* that has in it a value of 100:

 ::

-    // Python reference for a single integer value varName = 100
+    // Python reference for a single integer value varN = 100

 .. _fig_py_reference:

 .. figure:: Figures/python_reference.png
    :align: center
-   :alt: "arrow from varName to box containing 100 object"
+   :alt: "arrow from varN to box containing 100 object"

    Figure 4: Python reference

 ::

-    // C++ variable declaration and assignment of an integer value int varName = 100;
+    // C++ variable declaration and assignment of an integer value int varN = 100;

 In C++ the results of running this code will look like the diagram below: